achristoforou1/hotel-booking-app/TESTING.md

 **Tools Used:** Django `TestCase`
 **Location:** `booking/tests.py`

----

 ## 4. Admin Panel

 - Admin panel is set up and accessible.
 - `Booking` model appears in the admin panel.
 - Booking entries can be viewed, added, and deleted.

----

 ## 5. Manual Front-End Testing

+**Homepage**
+- Loads without error.
+- Displays welcome message and “Make a Booking” link.

 **Booking Form Page**
 - Loads correctly in browser.
-- Form input validation triggers on empty required fields.
+- Form validation works for required fields and date logic (e.g., check-out after check-in).
-- Submission redirects to success page.
+- Submits successfully and redirects.

 **Success Page**
-- Displays confirmation message.
+- Displays confirmation message after booking.

 **Admin Panel**
 - Verified booking entries appear after submission.

----
+**My Bookings Page**
+- Displays only the currently logged-in user’s bookings.

+**Edit/Delete Pages**
+- Only accessible when logged in and only for that user's booking.
+- Redirect or error shown if trying to access someone else’s.

 ## 6. Testing Tools